This post was updated on July 15, 2020.

 Providing paid sick leave to employees unable to work due to COVID-19

 Maintaining payroll to retain employees during business disruptions or substantial slowdowns

 Meeting increased costs to obtain materials unavailable from the the original source due to interrupted supply chains

 Repaying obligations that cannot be met due to revenue losses

 Small businesses can apply for an EIDL in addition to a PPL, provided the loans are not used for the same purpose.
 A small business that received an EIDL between January 31, 2020 and April 3, 2020, can refinance their EIDL into a PPL.
-Refinancing from an EIDL to a PPL could be beneficial because PPL amounts used for specific purposes during the eight weeks after the loan is made can be forgiven if used for specific purposes.
-If a business receives a $100,000 EIDL in February to use for payroll costs through the summer, the business could refinance the balance of the EIDL into a PPL and be eligible to have the portion of the loan spent on payroll costs for the next eight weeks forgiven.
+Refinancing from an EIDL to a PPL could be beneficial because PPLs used for specific purposes during the 24 weeks (or eight weeks for those who elect it on loans made prior to June 5, 2020) after the loan is made may be forgiven.